Three-toed Box Turtle

 Terrapene carolina triunguis

-The average Three-toed Box Turtle measures about 6 inches long.
+The average three-toed box turtle measures about 6 inches (15.2 cm) long.

-- To protect themselves from predators, turtles are able to pull their heads, legs, and tails into their shells.
-Box turtles have the additional ability to clamp their shells completely shut, due to a hinge in the plastron.
-Because the shell is made of bone, very few predators can successfully prey on an adult turtle.
+- To protect themselves from predators, turtles can pull their heads, legs, and tails into their shells.
+Box turtles have the additional ability to clamp their shells completely shut due to a hinge in the plastron.
+Because the shell is made of bone, very few predators can successfully consume an adult turtle.

 - Box turtles have claws on the ends of their toes to assist them with digging.